sidwellr/schotter/schotter4.md

 }
 ```

 We don't need to change the Model struct at all since it just keeps a vector of Stones.
-But we do need to change the loop mode.
-Since we want the main loop to iterate repeatedly for an animation, we change ```wait()``` to ```refresh_sync()```.
-This will make Nannou synchronize running the update/view loop with the monitor's refresh rate (typically 1/60 second).
+But we do need to change the update mode.
+Since we want the main loop to iterate repeatedly for an animation, we change `wait()` to `Continuous`.
+This will make nannou run the loop continuously (this is the default, so we could just delete the line).

 ```
-nannou::app(model).update(update).loop_mode(LoopMode::refresh_sync()).run()
+app.set_update_mode(UpdateMode::Continuous);
 ```

 The main changes to implement the animation are to the update() function.
-We keep the main for loop ```for stone in &mut model.gravel```, but only want to randomize the stone when stone.cycles is 0.
+We keep the main for loop `for stone in &mut model.gravel`, but only want to randomize the stone when stone.cycles is 0.
 Rather than setting the offsets and rotation directly, we compute a new random "target": new_x, new_y, and new_rot, as well as a random number of cycles to reach it: new_cycles.
 We then compute the velocity values by subtracting the current from the new and dividing by the number of cycles.

 If stone.cycles is greater than 0, we just add the velocity values to the current values to move the square towards its target and decrement cycles by 1.
 Here is the updated update() function:

 ```
 fn update(_app: &App, model: &mut Model, _update: Update) {
+    update_ui(app, model);
     let mut rng = StdRng::seed_from_u64(model.random_seed);
     for stone in &mut model.gravel {
         if stone.cycles == 0 {